 Cusco, in the south-east of Peru, thankfully doubles up as one of the country’s most popular tourist destinations due to its history and position as an access point to Machu Picchu, so every Peru itinerary is guaranteed to include at least a few days in Cusco.

-For everyone planning on the Inca Trail, its recommend arriving into Cusco at least two days before your tour starts so that you can acclimatize to the altitude (it’s at 3,400 meters/11,154ft above sea level) and enjoy the city has several historical sites to visit.
+For everyone planning to go on the Inca Trail, we recommend arriving into Cusco at least two days before your tour starts so that you can acclimatize to the altitude (it’s at 3,400 meters/11,154ft above sea level) and enjoy the city which has several historical sites to visit.

-There is a bus which runs from Lima to Cusco, but it takes 24 hours and these days isn’t worth taking as flights are so ubiquitous and affordable.
+There is a bus that runs from the capital Lima to Cuzco, however it takes twenty-four hours and currently isn’t worth taking as flights are so frequent throughout the day and reasonably priced.

-Once in Cusco, all your transport to the Trail and the return trip to Cusco from Machu Picchu will be arranged by your tour company and included in the overall tour price.
-This will include a private bus to Ollantaytambo and km.82, train to km.104 from ollantaytambo and either a train or minibus back to Cusco.
+Once you are in Cusco, all your transport for Inca Trail and the return trip to Cusco from Machu Picchu will be arranged by your travel tour operator company and included in the overall tour price.
+This will include a private bus to Ollantaytambo town and Km 82, or train to Km 104 from Ollantaytambo and either a train or minibus back to Cusco.

-The main thing, if you are going to hike the classic Inca trail your training should focus on stairs up and down with an inclination up to 60 degrees.
-For many people, climbing the stairs up hill is easy and difficult to descend, remember that the classic Inca trail has the longest climb up hill of 900 meters/2,953ft of altitude about 8 km/4.9miles and the longest descent is 1000 meters/3,280ft of altitude, approximate 6 km/3.7miles.
+If you are going to hike the classic Inca Trail the main thing you should focus your training on is climbing stairs up and down with an inclination up to 60 degrees.
+For many people, climbing up stairs is easy but harder to descend, remember that the classic Inca Trail’s longest climb uphill has 900m/2,953ft altitude gain over about 8 km/4.9miles and the longest descent has -1000 m / -3,280ft altitude gain, over approximately 6 km/3.7miles.

-This varies a lot depending on what weather you touch, if the stairs are wet, they will be a little difficult to get downhill and all the Inca path stairs are not uniform some large, small and very small.
+This varies a lot depending on what the weather will be like; if the stairs are wet, they will be a little difficult to go down and all the Inca path stairs are not uniform – some large, some small and some very small.

-Stair Training (Every day). maybe you work on the top floor of a fairly tall building, and the parking garage is below ground. take the stairs up and if you could do better every day. maybe will sucked at first, but after a month it won’t be big deal.
+Do stair training every day!
+Maybe you work on the top floor of a tall building, and the parking garage is below ground.
+Take the stairs up and do a little more every day, maybe it will be hard at first but after a month you’ll find it much easier!>

-This will help you do not to have much problems with the stone stairs on the Inca Trail and at the end you will laugh.
+This will help you to not have many problems with the stone stairs on the Inca Trail and at the end of the trail you’ll be laughing!